dragosgn/dragosgn/blog/5-tips-for-getting-to-senior-developer-i-wish-i-knew.md

 > Get involved in the community and always give more than you take.

-**Pro tip:** Connect with like-minded developers that care about their professional image.
+**Pro-tip:**Connect with like-minded developers that care about their professional image.
 Use Twitter, GitHub, Medium, LinkedIn.

 ## 5. Be consistent over time